-Besides these churches, there are about 20 Catholic Chapels in the city; an English Chapel at the English Embassy, and in the "Hôtel Imperial", Kärnthnerring (formerly palace of the Duke of Württemberg) and a Russian one at the Russian Embassy.
+Besides these churches, there are about 20 Catholic Chapels in the city, an English Chapel at the English Embassy, and a Russian one at the Russian Embassy.

-The following are the principal parish churches
+The following are the principal parish churches in the suburbs.

-The Church of St. Charles Borromeus (Carlskirche) at the Wieden, Alleegasse (E. 6.), was founded by the Emperor Charles VI in 1716, and built by Martinelli on the model of Fischer of Erlach; it was completed in 1737.
-Its front, surmounted by an imposing cupola, has at each side a colossal column 33 M. high.
-These columns contain the bells, and the winding basreliefs on them represent different episodes out of the life of the saint.
+The Church of St. Charles Borromeus (Carlskirche) at the Wieden, Alleegasse, was founded by the Emperor Charles VI in 1716, and built by Martinelli on the model of Fischer of Erlach; it was completed in 1737.
+Its front, surmounted with an imposing cupola, has at each side a tower 141 feet high.
+These towers contain the bells, and the winding bassreliefs on them represent different episodes out of the life of the saint.